yast/yast-storage-ng/doc/autoyast.md

 with no optimization in place or even without checking if the device is big enough.

-The relationship between profile and real drives is keep in an instance of {Y2Storage::Proposal::AutoinstDrivesMap}.
+The relationship between profile and real drives is kept in an instance of {Y2Storage::Proposal::AutoinstDrivesMap}.

 ### Phase three: planning new stuff